mfjkri/tp/docs/UserGuide.md

 **:bulb: Position of new schedule**<br>

 Too many schedules?
 Don't worry!

 Upcoming and past schedules are displayed as separate lists.
 Schedules are also sorted in order of closest to current date.

+Upcoming schedules are sorted in ascending order with the most immediate schedules, at the very top.

+Schedules that are before the current day on the other hand, are sorted in descending order, keeping the more recently passed schedules at the top of the "Schedules Before Today" list.

+**Note**: Schedules that fall on the current day are considered as upcoming regardless of the start and end time.

 </div>